veselosky/otto-webber/README.rst

 too).
 Web sites managed by Otto are highly scalable, because they contain mostly static files.

-If fact, you don't even have to install Otto on your web server!
+In fact, you don't even have to install Otto on your web server!
 You can use Otto on your development machine to manage a static web site remotely.
 However, Otto does include a suite of server-side software to turn your web site into a true web application.
 Where possible, server-side code executes in